Gator96100/ProxSpace/gcc-arm-none-eabi/share/doc/gcc-arm-none-eabi/readme.txt

 For example, to install the tools silently, amend users PATH and add registry
 entry:

-> gcc-arm-none-eabi-*-yyyymmdd-win32.exe /S /P /R
+    > gcc-arm-none-eabi-_version_-win32.exe /S /P /R

-The toolchain in windows zip package is a backup to windows installer for those who cannot run installer.
-We need decompress the zip package in a proper place and then invoke it following instructions in next section.
+The toolchain in Windows zip package is a backup to Windows installer for those who cannot run the installer.
+You must decompress the zip package and then invoke it following instructions in the next section.

-To use gdb python build (arm-none-eabi-gdb-py), you need install 32 bit python2.7 no matter 32 or 64 bit Windows.
+To use gdb python build (arm-none-eabi-gdb-py), you must install 32 bit python2.7 irrespective of 32 or 64 bit Windows.
 Please get the package from https://www.python.org/download/.

 * Invoking GCC *
 On Linux and Mac OS X, either invoke with the complete path like this:

-$ $install_dir/gcc-arm-none-eabi-*/bin/arm-none-eabi-gcc
+    $ ${install_dir}/gcc-arm-none-eabi-*/bin/arm-none-eabi-gcc

 Or set path like this:

-$ export PATH=$PATH:$install_dir/gcc-arm-none-eabi-*/bin
+    $ export PATH=$PATH:${install_dir}/gcc-arm-none-eabi-*/bin
-$ arm-none-eabi-gcc
+    $ arm-none-eabi-gcc --version

 On Windows (although the above approaches also work), it can be more convenient to either have the installer register environment variables, or run INSTALL_DIR\bin\gccvar.bat to set environment variables for the current cmd.

-For windows zip package, after decompression we can invoke toolchain either with complete path like this:
+For Windows zip package, after decompression we can invoke the toolchain either with complete path like this:
 TOOLCHAIN_UNZIP_DIR\bin\arm-none-eabi-gcc
 or run TOOLCHAIN_UNZIP_DIR\bin\gccvar.bat to set environment variables for the